oplS16projects/Fred-s-Stockroom/template.md

 ## Group Responsibilities
 Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
 Each group member writes their own Responsibility section.
 Include the milestones and final deliverable.

-**Additional instructions for teams of three:**
-* Remember that you must have prior written permission to work in groups of three (specifically, an approved `FP3` team declaration submission).
-* The team must nominate a lead.
-This person is primarily responsible for code integration.
-This work may be shared, but the team lead has default responsibility.
-* The team lead has full partner implementation responsibilities also.
-* Identify who is team lead.

-In the headings below, replace the silly names and GitHub handles with your actual ones.

-### Susan Scheme @susanscheme
-will write the....

-### Leonard Lambda @lennylambda
-will work on...

-### Frank Functions @frankiefunk
-Frank is team lead.
-Additionally, Frank will work on...